 And yet, many people don’t fast.
 Why?
 Put simply: it feels wrong.
 Years of fitness mythology and general, but wrong, advice has led to a misconception that if you don’t eat for a mere four hours your muscles will start to disappear and your metabolism with slow to a halt.
 This has led people to avoid taking advantage of this proven health strategy because they are confused and scared.
 How can you do it safely?
 If you follow these guidelines, you can pull off a safe protein shake fast and reap the rewards.

 As the name suggests, a protein shake fast is a fast in which you ingest nothing but protein shakes.
 That’s it.
 If you’re only going to have one source of nutrients, doesn’t it make sense that it would be the best possible source?

-Select a whey protein concentrate that has been minimally processed so that it still has all the healthful fats and carbs that are stripped out of isolates to increase the protein content.
-At the same time, you’ll what a whey protein derived from grass-fed cows so that the fats are healthy omega-3 and conjugated linoleic fatty acids – found in higher concentrations in grass-fed milk.
+If you’re not vegan, select a whey protein concentrate that has been minimally processed so that it still has all the healthful fats and carbs that are stripped out of isolates to increase the protein content.
+At the same time, you’ll want a whey protein derived from grass-fed cows so that the fats are healthy omega-3 and conjugated linoleic fatty acids – found in higher concentrations in grass-fed milk.